APK Structure#

 Using Drawable Objects#

 Some images do not require static image resources; the framework can dynamically draw images at runtime instead.
-Drawable objects (in XML as <shape>
+Drawable objects (defined in XML as <shape>

 ) occupy a small amount of space in the APK.
-Additionally, XML Drawable objects generate monochrome images that comply with Material Design guidelines.
+Additionally, XML Drawable objects generate monochrome images that conform to Material Design guidelines.

 Reusing Resources#

-You can add separate resources for variants of images, such as versions of the same image with hue adjustments, shadow settings, or rotations.
+You can add separate resources for variants of images, such as versions of the same image that have been color-tinted, shadowed, or rotated.
 However, we recommend reusing the same set of resources and customizing them at runtime as needed.

-Android provides several utilities to change the color of resources, each of which uses the android:tint
+Android provides some utilities to change the color of resources, with each utility using the android:tint

 and tintMode

 attributes on Android 5.0 (API level 21) and higher.
-For lower platform versions, the ColorFilter class is used.
+For lower versions of the platform, the ColorFilter class is used.

-You can also omit resources that are merely the rotated equivalents of another resource.
-The following code snippet provides an example that shows how to turn "thumbs up" into "thumbs down" by rotating the image 180 degrees around its center point:
+You can also omit resources that are merely the rotated equivalent of another resource.
+The following code snippet provides an example of transforming "thumbs up" into "thumbs down" by rotating the image 180 degrees around its center:

 <?xml version="1.0" encoding="utf-8"?>